MennoBordes/Minor-AI-2019_2020/README.md

 Since there are multiple AI's which can be chosen, it is important to start at the proper location according for what is specified in the current_training_model.py file.

+Note: In case of TakeOff go to ./AI_takeoff/DeepQ/main.py and run

 * TakeOff
     * Make sure current_training (_within current_training_model.py_) is set to training_TakeOff